Giveth/giv-token-contracts/contracts/Tokens/README.md

 ```
 To succeed, `transfer` **must** be called by the UniV3 staker contract.

-When called, this function will "burn" the claimed amount of reward tokens and then call `TokenDistro.allocate`.
-The `allocate` call will allocate actual GIV tokens and perform a claim.
+When called, this function will "burn" the claimed amount of reward tokens and then call `TokenDistro.allocate` with the same amount.
+The `allocate` call will allocate actual GIV tokens as stream and perform a claim to transfer the released part of the stream.

 This function emits a `RewardPaid(uint256 amount, address to)` event.